DirkPlatt/MySecondOne/README.md

-# MyFirstSteps
+# MySecondOne
-Repository for learning use of GitHub
+Copy-Repository for learning use of GitHub